Security Considerations for WebViews

 6.1.1.
 Host control over content (integrity)

 The host app can intercept and sometime rewrite requests and responses in the WebView.
-WebViews sometimes also can register their own custom schemes.
+WebViews also can register their own custom schemes or path handlers.

 EXAMPLE: HTTP Intercept